How much does a Epidemiologist make?

 Virginia Department of Health

-The Virginia Department of Health offers roles for Epidemiologists.
-They work on disease surveillance.
-Locations include Virginia.
-The department focuses on protecting public health.
+The Virginia Department of Health offers a good salary for epidemiologists.
+They focus on infectious disease control and health education.
+Locations include Richmond and other areas in Virginia.

 -